luca-giardina/lara-poker-hands/README.md

 the results will be available in the dashboard (/home)

-After some research I decided to use the "Cactus kev" solution with a lookup file for the 7ksh combination.
+After some research I decided to use the "Cactus kev" solution with a lookup file for the 7ksh combinations.

 I found a PHP implentation of the algo at https://github.com/czarpino/pokerank, I added just minor changes to that implementation.